Call Today! Free Immediate Response (818) 781-1570

 California Penal Code Section 21310 legally defines the criminal offenses of carrying a concealed dirk or dagger as follows:

-• Anyone who carries concealed on their person any dirk or dagger can be punished in a county of jail by a sentence of up to one year.
+• Anyone who carries concealed on their person any dirk or dagger can be punished in a county jail by a sentence of up to one year.

 • A knife with or without a hand guard;